-There are several ways to cleanse your body of toxins.
+There are several ways to free your body of toxins.
 Some of the strongest techniques involve fasting and juice cleanses.
 These programs require limiting the amount you consume for a period of time or allowing only organic juices to be consumed.
 There are many people who report positive outcomes from juice fasts and cleanses, and while they may use these techniques periodically to eliminate toxins from the body, at some point, it is important to come back to regular meals.
 Once someone has done a juice fast and feels refreshed, they may want to avoid reversing all of that tough work and will want to eat healthy to make sure their body stays cleansed and healthy.

 Before and After a Cleanse